AEONCommunity/AeonNodeScraper/README.md

 # moneriote
 ## Portmanteu of Monero + Symbiote
 ### A symbiotic relationship exists between those that run open nodes and those that use them.
+#### Modified for AEON

-Scripts to maintain a database of monero nodes with their RPC ports open
+Scripts to maintain a database of AEON nodes with their RPC ports open

 There will be so much bash it won't be funny.